Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 ## Redrawing or Adjusting

-[Communicating with the keyframes is critical](pose.md), and you should draw each keyframe from scratch for maximum impact and readability.
+[Communicating with the keyframes is critical](pose.md), and you should draw each keyframe more-or-less from scratch for maximum impact and readability.

 When you add **in-between** frames, you can save time by copy-pasting the neighboring frames and adjusting to show the movement.
+Adjustments might start with stretching or rotating the sprite and then repolishing.

+Keeping body parts on separate [layers](workflow.md#layers) is very important to this approach, so that you can adjust each body part separately without messing up the rest of the image.

 Be careful of making the character look stiff, static, or robotic.

 You can look at the animations of character's you like for reference of how much they move between each frame.

 <cimg src="https://media.discordapp.net/attachments/722892672347668491/895647290696548423/Virgo_FSmash_clone1.gif?" height=250 caption="'Yes, I know' - Iguanadont"/>

+### Using an Asset Library

+As a more advanced technique, some artists make a sketchbook of body parts in different orientations, such as the character's head, drawn tilted in different directions.

+They can then copy-paste the right image for the frame they're drawing only need minor adjustments to smoothly integrate it with the animation.

+This is probably not worthwhile for a first character, but may be worth looking into when you want to increase your speed.

 ## Follow Through and Overlapping action